 Associate Professor Abraham Schneider, DDS, PhD

-Patel H, RH Younis, RA Ord, JR Basile and A Schneider.
+- Patel H, RH Younis, RA Ord, JR Basile and A Schneider.
 Differential expression of organic cation transporter OCT-3 in oral premalignant and malignant lesions: potential implications in the antineoplastic effects of metformin.
-Journal of Oral Pathology and Medicine 42(3):250-256, 2013.
+J Oral Pathol Med 42(3):250-6, 2013.
 PMID: 22861817

-- Vitale-Cross L, AA Molinolo, D Martin, RH Younis, M Takashi, V Patel, W Chen, A Schneider and JS Gutkind.
-Metformin prevents the development of oral squamous cell carcinomas from carcinogen-induced premalignant lesions.
-Cancer Prevention Research 5(4): 562-573, 2012.
-PMID: 22467081
+- Vitale-Cross L, AA Molinolo, D Martin, RH Younis, M Takashi, V Patel, W Chen, A Schneider* and JS Gutkind.
+Metformin prevents the development of oral squamous cell carcinomas from carcinogenesis induced premalignant lesions.
+Cancer Prev Res 5(4): 562-73, 2012.
+PMID: 22467081. *Co-senior corresponding author

-Dental Degree: DDS, Peruvian University Cayetano Heredia, Lima - Peru.
+DDS: Peruvian University Cayetano Heredia, Faculty of Stomatology, Lima - Peru.

 Residency: Periodontics, University of Connecticut Health Center, Farmington, CT.

 PhD: Oral Health Sciences, University of Michigan, Ann Arbor, MI.

 Postdoctoral Fellowship: National Institute of Dental and Craniofacial Research, Bethesda, MD.